• Skip to main content

 1983, U2 scored their first UK No.1 album with War, which went on to spend a total of 147 weeks on the chart.
 The album featured the singles “New Years Day” and “Two Hearts Beat As One,” and the popular “Sunday, Bloody Sunday.”

-2006, Former Pink Floyd guitarist David Gilmour went to No.1 on the UK album chart with his third solo album On An Island.
+2006, Former Pink Floyd guitarist David Gilmour went to number one on the UK album chart with his third solo album On An Island.

 2012, Doobie Brothers drummer Michael Hossack died at his home in Dubois, Wyoming at the age of 65.
 He had been battling cancer for some time and succumbed to complications of the disease with his family at his side.
 Hossack was a member of the Doobie Brothers between 1971 and 1973, playing on several of the band’s best-known hits, including ‘Listen to the Music’ and ‘China Grove’.